-Now taking applications for the Spring 2018 I-Corps@CCTSI Training Program.
+Now taking applications for the Fall 2018 I-Corps@CCTSI Training Program.

 Do you want to learn how to accelerate the translation of your biomedical discoveries and health innovation into viable commercial products?
 Are you part of a team that wants to move your innovative idea off campus and into the real world?